edulinq/lms-toolkit/README.md

 ### Retrieval Operations

-When retrieving data from the LMS, this project tends to use three different types of operations:
+When retrieving data from the LMS, this project tends to use two different types of operations:
  - **list** -- List out all the available entries, e.g., list all the users in a course.
- - **fetch** -- Fetch one specific entry by identifier (not by query), e.g., fetch a specific user by id.
  - **get** -- Get a collection of entries by query, e.g., get several users by their email.

-Fetch operations have the potential to be the fastest, but are also the hardest to use (since you will need to know the LMS identifier for an object).
-Fetch operations may not be exposed in the CLI.

 ## CLI Tools